hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 ##### Outbound Ports

-By default, Hazelcast lets the system to pick up an ephemeral port during socket bind operation.
-But security policies/firewalls may require to restrict outbound ports to be used by Hazelcast enabled applications.
+By default, Hazelcast lets the system pick an ephemeral port during socket bind operation.
+But security policies/firewalls may require you to restrict outbound ports to be used by Hazelcast enabled applications.
 To fulfill this requirement, you can configure Hazelcast to use only defined outbound ports.
 Sample configurations are shown below.

 **Declarative:**